-- Bleeding (1%) serious bleeding requiring blood transfusion is unusual following vaginal surgery - Haematoma formation Collection of blood at the top of the vagina that can get infected. - Infection although antibiotics are given just before surgery and all attempts are made to keep surgery sterile, there is a small chance of developing an infection in the vagina or pelvis - Damage to organs damage to the bladder/urinary tract (anterior repair) and rectum (posterior repair) is very uncommon - Urinary retention (10%) may require a catheter - Urinary tract infection (6%) - Constipation most common post-operative problem.
+- Bleeding (1%) serious bleeding requiring blood transfusion is unusual following vaginal surgery - Haematoma formation Collection of blood at the top of the vagina that can get infected - Infection although antibiotics are given just before surgery and all attempts are made to keep surgery sterile, there is a small chance of developing an infection in the vagina or pelvis - Damage to organs damage to the bladder/urinary tract (anterior repair) and rectum (posterior repair) is very uncommon - Urinary retention.
+In the first few days after surgery you may find it difficult to pass urine.
+This can occur in up to 10-15% of cases.
+You many need to have go home with a catheter for a few days after surgery if you are unable to easily pass urine.
+An appointment will be made for you to come to the ward for removal of the catheter - Urinary tract infection (6%) - Constipation most common post-operative problem.
 It is important to maintain a high fibre diet and to drink plenty of fluids.
 Your doctor may have to prescribe laxatives - Pain with sexual intercourse there is a small risk (about 5%) of finding sex uncomfortable after the operation especially if both anterior and posterior repairs are performed together.
-Some women also find intercourse is more comfortable after the prolapse is repaired - Urinary incontinence after a large anterior vaginal wall repair stress urinary incontinence may be unmasked and this may require further treatment. - Repeat surgery there is up to a 30% chance of requiring further surgery for further symptoms of prolapse.
-This can be kept to a minimum by allowing an adequate period of rest following the operation and by avoiding heavy lifting, coughing and straining to open your bowels/constipation. - Mesh complications (rarely used) if synthetic mesh is used for reinforcements there is a 5-10% risk of mesh extrusion requiring trimming in theatre.
-Rarely pain can develop associated with the mesh requiring part or all of the mesh to be removed
+Some women also find intercourse is more comfortable after the prolapse is repaired - Venous thrombosis (clots in legs) and pulmonary embolism (clots in lungs) - Urinary incontinence after a large anterior vaginal wall repair stress urinary incontinence may be unmasked and this may require further treatment - Failure to achieve desired results; There is a 10% chance of recurrence of prolapse symptoms usually after many years - There may be a need to resort to a cut in your abdomen if it is impossible to complete the operation through the vagina as intended - Repeat surgery there is up to a 30% chance of requiring further surgery for further symptoms of prolapse.
+This can be kept to a minimum by allowing an adequate period of rest following the operation and by avoiding heavy lifting, coughing and straining to open your bowels/constipation